Haiiah/gonzmg88.github.io/_posts/2019-01-21-DeepNetworksAsGPs.md

 \end{aligned}
 $$

-Since we do not have a explicit model for $f$ to compute the **predictive posterior** is also not that easy, we have to do:
+To compute the **predictive posterior** is also not that easy because we do not have an explicit model for $f$.
+We have to do:

 $$
 \begin{aligned}